 The SIR report generator can produce any desired report as HTML, sematic HMTL, iXBRL, XBRL, PDF, or in open export formats.

-The report generator is powerful yet easier to use than others because it works with SIM and SIM’s Bros that already have performed many of the required summations, and which know where they can or should not be used, because of their inbuilt knowledge e.g. a Revenue Bro could not be wrongly used in a Balance Sheet report.
+The report generator is powerful yet easier to use than others because it works with SIM and SIM’s Bros that already have performed many of the required summations, and which know where they should or should not be used, because of their inbuilt knowledge e.g. a Revenue Bro could not be wrongly used in a Balance Sheet report.
 It is also fast, very fast.
 (Report formats are compiled into PHP code that runs on the server in native mode like any other program.)

 Restated figures are kept track of so that every value in the comparatives of a set of accounts that is affected by restatements can be shown in a different style for example.